Sakurina/selenography/README.markdown

 ## How to Use
 See the examples directory for a short, not-so-descriptive example.
 I plan on putting the FCSB tests in the examples directory once I'm done testing it to give people a better idea of real-world use.
 For now, this will have to do.

+## Assertion Types
+* *assertTrue/assertFalse/assertEquals*
+* *assertRespondsToSelector:* Passes if the passed object responds to a selector
+* (soon?) *assertClassExists:* Passes if a class is found to exist via objc_getClass()

+## Interesting Use Cases
+* Environment testing; build a suite of tests to check for private methods your extension uses to quickly evaluate compatibility on new OS releases (without needing to dump any headers!)

 [1]: http://cycript.org